 The Police take action

-Once in the building, the police conduct a visual inspection of the house and interview the family.
-A few minutes later, Negri calls to the headquarters of 091 of Vallecas to tell that what the family had declared in the previous call was true.
+Once in the building, the police conducted a visual inspection of the house and interviewed the family.
+A few minutes later, Negri called to the headquarters of Vallecas to tell that what the family had declared in the previous call was true.
 Something very strange was happening.
 As a result of this call a report is generated (although it is really a part of incidences) that will become the fundamental pillar of the case (the complete part is available in this link).
 The report contains the oral testimony of the chief inspector during the call he made to the police station.
-It summarizes the prolegomena of the casuistry suffered by the family (the death of Estefanía, the visit of alleged parapsychologists, such as “Tristan de Bra…”, alluding to Tristanbraker, paranormal phenomena, etc.).
+It summarizes the beginnings of the casuistry (the death of Estefanía, the visit of alleged parapsychologists, such as “Tristan de Bra…”, alluding to Tristanbraker, paranormal phenomena, etc.).
 It also includes the presence of the demon Crápula, with whom Estefanía supposedly had conversations (we have already seen that this idea could have come from some pseudo-investigators who visited the house).

 During the interview to the family, Negri is startled because the door of a little closet in the living room opens and closes by itself on several occasions.
 It should be noted that paranormal events occurred in the dark, since according to the family the phenomena manifested when there was no light, although thanks to the light of the streetlamps that entered through the window they could have an adequate vision.
-At that moment, four of the policemen decided to leave the house and go down to the portal, leaving only the inspector with another agent.
+At that moment, four of the policemen decided to leave the house and go down to the portal, leaving only the inspector with another agent and the family inside the house.
 The light comes on and Negri proceeds to carry out a visual inspection of the furniture to rule out fraud.
 He analyzes it in depth and concludes that there is no mechanism that would have provoked the movement of the doors and that the doors are kept rigidly closed.
-As Concepción stated on several occasions, one of the police would have taken out his regulatory weapon because of the fright and pointed it at the closet (we will discuss this point further in the second part of this article).
-Shortly afterwards, as they comment on what happened and inspect the rooms, a band was listened on a small terrace of the house, similar to a rock or a saucepan hit.
-The policemen go out to the terrace to check the cause of the noise but again they do not find the cause.
+As Concepción stated on several occasions, one of the policemen would have taken out his service weapon because of the fright and pointed it at the closet (we will discuss this point further in the second part of this post).
+Shortly afterwards, as they speak about what happened and inspect the rooms, a loud noise was listened on a small terrace of the house, similar to a rock or a saucepan hit.
+The policemen go out to the terrace to check the cause of the noise but again they do not find anything.
 While the officers investigate the noise of the terrace, a stain similar to a “brown slime” is generated on the tablecloth of the living room table that held the telephone.
 The inspector still regrets not having collected a sample of that substance for analysis, which undoubtedly could have provided essential data to solve the case.

 During visual inspection, agents also bump into the phenomena.
 In one of the rooms they can see an inverted crucifix and the Christ to whom it was glued lying on the floor.
 It seems that the first time the agents entered that room, the crucifix was in its natural position.
 In the same room they find the poster with the scratch marks.
-One of the things that most impressed the inspector was the sensation he had when entering the bathroom, which at that time was unusable (remember that it was supposedly the place where the epicenter of the phenomena was).
-Who knows if it was because of autosuggestion or because there really was something, but José Pedro Negri will never forget the “interior cold and discomfort” he felt in that bathroom.
+One of the things that most impressed the inspector was the sensation he had when entering the rendered bathroom (remember that it was supposedly the place of the epicenter of the phenomena).
+Who knows if it was autosuggestion or because there really was something, but José Pedro Negri will never forget the “cold and discomfort” he felt in that bathroom.
 Finally, the conclusion of the report communicated by the inspector is clear:

 “There’s a series of phenomena that can’t be explained.”